Syntax Reference#

 For differences from SAS language, see Differences from SAS language.

-For Column-Oriented API and Ssession-level helpers such as sort, sql and include, see API Reference and Changelog.
+For column-oriented API and session-level helpers such as sort, sql, and include, see API Reference and Changelog.

 DATA Statement#